skarmakar/skarmakar.github.io/_posts/2022-07-04-docker-in-dev-env.md

 ---
-title: "Different way to use docker in development environment"
+title: "A different way to use docker in the development environment"
 date: 2022-07-04T00:00:00+00:00
 author: Santanu Karmakar
 layout: post